|Robert E. Howard|

 March 10, 1656 - In the American colony of Virginia, suffrage was extended to all free men regardless of their religion.

 March 10, 1769 – David Holmes was born in Hanover, Pa.
-On June 5, 1815, as the Territorial Governor of Mississippi, he would establish Monroe County by proclamation.
+On June 5, 1815, as the Territorial Governor of Mississippi, he would establish Monroe County, in present-day Alabama, by proclamation.

 March 10, 1776 - "Common Sense" by Thomas Paine was published.

 March 10, 1778 - Congress made this day the official deadline for states to ratify the Articles of Confederation.
 Virginia was the only state to make the ratification prior to the deadline.